 We have to design a system to control the access to a doctor's office, where only one patient can be at a time.
-The office has an external status light that can be red (meaning that the office cannot be accessed) or green (meaning the opposite).
-A sensor at the entrance door can detect when someone is waiting.
-A sensor at the exit detects when a patient heading out of the office walks past it.
+The office has an external status light that can be red (meaning that the office cannot be accessed) or green (with the opposite meaning).
+A sensor in front of the entrance door can detect when someone is waiting.
+A sensor in front of the exit detects when a patient heading out of the office leaves.
 The doctor has a button to signal the s/he is ready to accept a new patient.

 The inside of the office cannot be seen from the outside, and the other way around.
 All communication takes place through the external status light.
 Patients to be attended should wait until the status light is green to enter the office.
-When the light is red, patients waiting stand on the sensor.
-The persons inside the office can leave at any time through an exit door different from the entrance door.1 Figure 1 shows a schematic representation of the office.
+When the light is red, patients wait standing on the sensor.
+The persons inside the office can leave at any time through an exit door, different from the entrance door.
+Figure 1 shows a schematic representation of the office.